Bankia stock tumbles after new shares hit market

-More than 11 billion shares issued as part of a 15.5 billion euro (13.2 billion pounds) recapitalisation of the bank started trading at 08:00 a.m.
-British time, in what was meant to be a new beginning after a 24 billion euro bailout last year which eventually triggered a European rescue of Spain's financial system.
+More than 11 billion shares issued as part of a 15.5 billion euro ($20 billion) recapitalization of the bank started trading at 0700 GMT, in what was meant to be a new beginning after a 24 billion euro bailout last year which eventually triggered a European rescue of Spain's financial system.

-The stock is likely to remain under pressure as the bank, now Spain's fourth-biggest by market capitalisation, faces mounting challenges to implement its restructuring plan.
+The stock is likely to remain under pressure as the bank, now Spain's fourth-biggest by market capitalization, faces mounting challenges to implement its restructuring plan.

 Analysts predict the shares could settle at a price ranging from 0.40 euro to 0.60 euro, below the initial trading price of 0.6 euro, the 1.35 euros at which they were issued and their book value of 1 euro.

-At 8:10 a.m.
-British time, the shares were down 8.67 percent at 0.548 euros following an initial slump of 20 percent at the open.
-Spain's blue-chip index Ibex was up 1.47 percent with Bankia's peers rebounding sharply from last week's losses.
+At 0710 GMT, the shares were down 8.67 percent at 0.548 euros following an initial slump of 20 percent at the open.
+Spain's blue-chip index Ibex .IBEX was up 1.47 percent with Bankia's peers rebounding sharply from last week's losses.

 Bankia, formed from the merger of seven former regional savings banks, has lost 99 percent of its value on the stock exchange since its listing in July 2011.